China chases 'rejuvenation' with control of tycoons, society

 In response, their billionaire founders have scrambled to show loyalty by promising to share their wealth under Xi’s vaguely defined “common prosperity” initiative to narrow the income gap in a country with more billionaires than the United States.

-Xi has yet to give details, but in a society where every political term is scrutinized for significance, the name revives a 1950s propaganda slogan under Mao Zedong, the founder of the communist government.
+Xi has yet to give details, but in a society in which every political term is scrutinized for significance, the name revives a 1950s propaganda slogan under Mao Zedong, the founder of the Communist government.

 Alibaba, Tencent and others have pledged tens of billions of dollars for job creation and social welfare initiatives.
 They say they will invest in developing processor chips and other technologies cited by Beijing as priorities.